 For this reason, to be able to play the games you must have the Adobe Flash Player plug-in installed and turned on in your browser.
 The Flash Player plug-in is free.

 If you are not sure whether your browser has the plug-in, or just want to double-check, visit the Flash Player Help page on Adobe's website here.

 2) Allow My Site for Flash.
 You also must "whitelist" (allow) my website, Memory-Improvement-Tips.com, to run Adobe Flash content in your browser.

 So if your browser asks you whether to "Allow Adobe Flash to Run" on my site, choose yes, Allow.

-See the How to Allow Flash to Run section below for an explanation of how to do this if you are unsure.
+See my How to Allow Flash to Run page for an explanation of how to do this if you are unsure.

 If you don't have the Adobe Flash Player plug-in installed and turned on, or you don't whitelist my site, you won't be able to see the games.
 Those are the two requirements.